OnTheLine/otl-bookdown/notes-todo/3-NOTES-excluding.md

 - is there a SimCity with this type of detail?
 - ask developer of JS simulations... see name in GitHub or Zotero prior to pandemic?

-TODO: Ask Beth: Joseph E. Klau, “Oral History Interview by Joseph D. Hurwitz” (Jewish Historical Society of Greater Hartford, April 17, 1974), recalled middle-class Jews moved into 2 and 3-family housing developments along Albany Avenue while "The poor Jews still lived in the Third Ward" in 1910s-20s, cited in Hutton p.
-12. Klau's interview does not yet appear in online oral history collection.

 Children of David and Rachel Goldberg (unsure of birth order; some were born in Leeds, England)